zulip/zulip/docs/subsystems/email.md

 [css-inline](https://github.com/Stranger6667/css-inline) library and having two copies of each email (plain-text and HTML).

-So for each email, there are two source templates: the `.txt` version (for plain-text format) as well as a `.source.html` template.
-The `.txt` version is used directly; while the `.source.html` template is processed by `scripts/setup/inline_email_css.py` (generating a `.html` template under `templates/zerver/emails/compiled`); that tool (powered by `css-inline`) injects the CSS we use for styling our emails (`templates/zerver/emails/email.css`) into the templates inline.
+So, for each email, there are two source templates: the `.txt` version (for plain-text format) as well as a `.html` template.
+The `.txt` version is used directly, while `.html` is processed by `css-inline`, which injects the CSS we use for styling our emails (`templates/zerver/emails/email.css`) into the templates just before sending an email.

-What this means is that when you're editing emails, **you need to run `scripts/setup/inline_email_css.py`** after making changes to see the changes take effect.
-Our tooling automatically runs this as part of `tools/provision` and production deployments; but you should bump `PROVISION_VERSION` when making changes to emails that change test behavior, or other developers will get test failures until they provision.

 While this model is great for the markup side, it isn't ideal for [translations](../translating/translating.md).
-The Django translation system works with exact strings, and having different new markup can require translators to re-translate strings, which can result in problems like needing 2 copies of each string (one for plain-text, one for HTML) and/or needing to re-translate a bunch of strings after making a CSS tweak.
+The Django translation system works with exact strings, and having different new markup can require translators to re-translate strings, which can result in problems like needing 2 copies of each string (one for plain-text, one for HTML).
 Re-translating these strings is relatively easy in Transifex, but annoying.

 So when writing email templates, we try to translate individual